 Large Group Insurance Plans – More Than 100 Employees

 Large Group Employers have access to health insurance plans that the rest of us do not.
 Many of the large group plans have what is called “Composite Rating.”
 Or in other words, these plans do not get more expensive when you get older.
 You will pay the same as a younger employee.
 Because of this, some of these plans are competitive with the Medicare plans in San Diego.
+If you are working for a large company, the monthly insurance price is good, and your out of pocket medical expenses are reasonable, you may have a better plan than what is available through Medicare.

 When you are looking to switch to Medicare, consider the amount you are paying and how much your employer is paying each month, consider whether or not it will impact your dependents or not, and consider whether Medicare offers better coverage to your current insurance.
 When you are ready to compare plans or enroll, HealthyMarks will be happy to help.